Social anxiety disorder

 - Reduce or avoid the use of caffeine, some over-the-counter cold medicines, and other stimulants.

 The outcome is often good with treatment.
-Antidepressant medications can also be effective.
+Antidepressant medicines can also be effective.

 When to Contact a Medical Professional

-Call your health care provider or mental health professional if fear is affecting your work and relationships with others.
+Call your provider if fear is affecting your work and relationships with others.

 American Psychiatric Association.
 Diagnostic and statistical manual of mental disorders.
 5th ed.
 Arlington, VA: American Psychiatric Publishing.
 2013.